WSeubring/React-hamming-distance/README.md

 In general I am satisfied with the result, it was interseting to work with React.
 I believe all requirements are included.
 There were are a few assumptions and points of improvement listed below.

 ## Assumtions and improvements
-- I assumed to sorted string, meant visualising the inputs sorted.
+- I assumed the sorted string, meant visualising the inputs sorted.
 But thinking about it this could also be each string sorted individualy, which would allow for a more optimal computation of the hamming distance. (e.g. skip index till value is matched in other and use min and max values for early stop)

 - For the visualization of the hamming distance I assumed a histogram with an overlapping gaussain function on the data, would show the data nicely.